 Please know that managing these symptoms has come a long way.
 Your oncology team has an entire toolkit of medications and strategies to help prevent or reduce these effects.
 For example, anti-nausea drugs can be very effective, and there are steps you can take to protect yourself from infection.
 Communicating openly about how you’re feeling is key, as there are many ways to help you handle chemotherapy side effects and maintain your quality of life.

-Managing Radiation Therapy Side Effects
+Tips for Managing Radiation Side Effects

 Radiation therapy is a localized treatment, meaning its side effects are usually confined to the area of your body being treated.
 If you’re receiving radiation to your chest for lung cancer, you might experience skin irritation similar to a sunburn, fatigue, or some difficulty or pain with swallowing.